ddc-java-14/capstone-proposal-CodeCanna/docs/index.md

 * Astronomy teachers for young students
 * Astronomers pocket star map

-For each type of intended user, include at least 1 _user story_.
-A user story is usually just 1 simple sentence (no more than 2 sentences), in the voice of the intended user, stating a specific task that the user performs using the app, and the benefit that will be obtained.
-The simplest user stories take the form
 * Beginners/Hobbyists
   > As a hobbyist with a new interest in Astronomy, I want to use the Augmented reality view of the sky to help me identify constellations.